muratk5n/thirdwave/en/index.md

 Chris Anderson's excellent book *Free*.
 CA details Microsoft's experience with open source through psychiatrist Elisabeth Kübler's famous Five Stages of Grief.
-In the end, Stage 5 - Acceptance: Gates and Ballmer had taken their best shot and had their ass handed to them.
+In the end, Stage 5 - Acceptance: Gates and Ballmer took their best shot and had their ass handed to them.
 Open source won.

 ---